turquoiseowl/i18n/README.md

 ### Nuggets

-Strings you want to be translatable are known as messages.
-These in turn are 'marked-up' in your source code as 'Nuggets'.
+In PO terminology, strings you want to be translatable are known as messages.
+In i18n, messages are 'marked-up' in your source code as 'Nuggets'.
 The nugget markup allows i18n to filter the HTTP response looking for the message strings which are replaced with translated strings, where available.
+They also allow message strings to be located by the PostBuild PO file generator.

 A simple nugget looks like this: